-Shiraz city known as the City of Flowers and Nightingales, is a city in Iran surrounded by Zagros Mountains.
-Located at the Southwest of Iran close to Persian Gulf, it is a home to nearly 2 million people.
-Shiraz is the 4th largest city in Iran after Tehran, Mashhad, and Isfahan.
-The city is divided into two distinct parts: the big historic city (360 Hectares) in the middle of the city and the new city which has grown particularly in the Northwest in the last 70 years with the emergence of new residential neighborhoods such as Farhangshahr, Maaliabad, Beheshti and Golestan.
+Shiraz city, titled as the City of Flowers and Nightingales, is in Southwestern Iran close to Persian Gulf and is surrounded by Zagros Mountains.
+Shiraz is home to nearly 2 million people and is the 4th largest city in Iran after Tehran, Mashhad, and Isfahan.
+Traveling to Shiraz has been a joy and thrill recounted in adventurers travelogues, travel diaries and travel guide books for centuries and posted in Social Media channels and blog posts in Digital World.
+The city is divided into two distinct parts: the big historical city (360 Hectares) in the middle of the city and the new city which has grown particularly in the Northwest in the last 70 years with the emergence of new residential neighborhoods such as Farhangshahr, Maaliabad, Beheshti and Golestan.

 Zand street district which was established outside Bagh-e Shah gate during Pahlavi dynasty is the commercial city center but districts such as Sattarkhan and Maaliabad in modern Shiraz play an important role commercially now.
 Chamran Blvd and Ghasrodasht Avenue surrounded by gardens are the stomping ground for locals including the so-called "Health Path" car-free walking and cycling areas established for the locals in the last few years.
 Most of the hotels are located in Zand street and around Sang-e Siah district at the historical part of Shiraz.
 The modern cafes and restaurants are scattered around Roodaki Avenue in downtown, Khakshanesai and Hafez Avenues in North and Sattar Khan, Ghoddosi, Afifabad and Maaliabad to the West and Northwest of the City.